 It’s a fully-private tour, which means that your guide will give you exclusive attention and provide a tour at your own pace.

-The tour begins in Colonia Americana: the first modern neighborhood in Guadalajara that was founded in the early 1900s.
-The area is known for its eclectic architecture and a collection of hip bars and restaurants.
+The tour begins in Colonia Americana: a cosmopolitan neighborhood in Guadalajara that was founded in the early 1900s.
+The area is known for its eclectic architecture and a collection of bars and restaurants.

 Best walking tours of Guadalajara